 Extracapsular cataract surgery

-In this method, the damaged lens should not get shattered; in fact, it has to be removed as a whole.
+In this method, the damaged lens should not get shattered; it has to be removed as a whole.
 So, a larger incision is made on the edge of the cornea.
 Since it is a rather complex operation, the anesthesia is administered through injections around the eye.

 Intracapsular cataract surgery